 Whether the organization opens an account in a traditional bank or a nonprofit credit union, there are nonprofit bank account rules to keep in mind that protect the 501c3 tax-exempt status.
 These include:

 1. Official documentation.
-Nonprofits apply at both the federal and state level for tax-exempt status.
+Nonprofits apply at both the federal and state levels for tax-exempt status.
 They must show incorporation documentation, the organization’s Federal Tax ID Number, and the IRS Letter of Exempt Status.
 The bank may also ask for board meeting minutes, bylaws, or other organizational paperwork.

 3. Paper Trail.
 Nonprofits tend to get large donations, and banks are required by law to report any deposits over $10,000 to the IRS, no matter who or what type of business makes the deposit.
 Therefore, because nonprofits are highly regulated and under scrutiny, it’s important to maintain meticulous records and bookkeeping policies—especially when it relates to banking.